 Note: You can also view the Griffith Peak Harris Mountain Circuit adventure which takes this route in the opposite direction and is much quicker.

-Prepare for a day of peaceful solitude as you are most likely not to see a single person between the South Climb parking lot and the summit of Griffith Peak.
+Prepare for a day of peaceful solitude on this extreme adventure as you are most likely not to see a single person between the South Climb Trailhead and the summit of Griffith Peak.
 Also, have adequate provisions, especially water.
 And take care not to go beyond your comfort level, because if you injure yourself along the way there is likely to be no cell phone coverage and you may not be found for a period of months or years!
 On a more positive note, you can complete the entire course without exposing yourself to any dangerous drop-offs, and you can design your route, as I did, with nothing beyond a tame class 3 climb.
 The circuit is mostly a test of wilderness navigation and endurance.

 The challenge of Harris Mountain Griffith Peak Circuit involves traversing many wilderness avalanche slopes, and on this initial adventure took a total of 11 hours.
 Compare this to my time traveling the entire 4-Peak Charleston Peak Circuit and summiting Griffith Peak, Charleston Peak, Lee Peak and Mummy Mountain along the way.
 That took me 12 hours, just one hour more!

 Why did the Harris Mountain Griffith Peak Circuit take so long?
-Traversing the wilderness increases your time by a factor of 3 or 4.
+Traversing the wilderness increases your time by a factor of 3 or 4X.
 Traversing avalanche slopes is a slow process, step by step watching every foot placement.
-On this day it took 9 hours to get from the South Climb trailhead to the summit of Griffith Peak.
+On this day it took 9 hours to get from the South Climb Trailhead to the summit of Griffith Peak.
 I believe I can shave off up to 3.5 hours by avoiding diagonal or horizontal avalanche slopes, taking roads through the Rainbow Sub Division vs. avalanche slopes above the sub division and spending less time shooting video (I spent about 1.5 hours shooting video on this day).

 Why is it important to shave off a few hours?
-Because the Harris Mountain Griffith Peak circuit will be the first 2 peaks of the 6-peak circuit adventure I am planning which will take in Harris Mountain, Griffith Peak, Charleston Peak, Lee Peak, Mummy Mountain and Fletcher Peak.
-The Harris Mountain Griffith Peak portion is the longest wilderness portion of the 6-peak circuit, and mostly uphill.
-My goal is to make the 6-peak circuit in under 24 hours.
+Because the Harris Mountain Griffith Peak Circuit will be the first 2 peaks of the 6-peak circuit adventure I am planning which will take in Harris Mountain, Griffith Peak, Charleston Peak, Lee Peak, Mummy Mountain and Fletcher Peak.
+The Harris Mountain > Griffith Peak portion is the longest wilderness portion of the 6-Peak Circuit, and mostly uphill.
+My goal is to make the 6-peak Circuit in under 24 hours.

-Beginning at the South Climb Trailhead parking lot, you’ll notice an adjoining parking lot to the East.
+Beginning at the South Loop Trailhead parking lot, you’ll notice an adjoining parking lot to the East.
 Circle around above the dividing fence and then descend into this adjoining parking lot.
 There is a pretty awesome and huge interpretive area immediately below this parking lot with picnic tables and a series of cement trails lined with interpretive signs.
 It appears this area is still under construction and I suspect that the project stalled at some point…due to lack of funding?

 At any rate, on the far end of the interpretive area I connected with a series of avalanche slopes, slowly, step-by-careful-step, traversing them above the Rainbow Sub Division.
 Hindsight says that had I descended below the interpretive area and simply taken the roads in the Rainbow Sub Division to the upper end of the sub division, I could have shaved off about an hour.
 Next time!

 Which ever route you take…the roads or the avalanche slopes…your goal is one of 2 ridges on the upper end of the sub division that ascend to the summit of Harris Mountain.
 There is a ridge on the left that ascends directly to the summit.
-There is a more gentle ridge on the right that ascends to a point above the Harris/Griffith saddle…on the Harris Mountain side.
+There is a more gentle ridge on the right that ascends to a point above the Harris/Griffith Saddle…on the Harris Mountain side.
 One of these ridges may be faster than the other.
 On this day I took the ridge on the left.
 My ridge strategy may not have been ideal as I traversed the area on the right side of the ridge below the ridge summit.
 More ideal would have been to ascend directly to the ridge summit and then ascend the top of the ridge to Harris Mountain summit.
 The views would have been better, though I’d have needed to navigate a number of rock formations on the top of that ridge.
 Next time!

 The ridge itself is beautiful, with spectacular views of Kyle Canyon and the Mt.
-Charleston wilderness all the way up…if you take a route along the top of the ridge.
+Charleston Wilderness all the way up…if you take a route along the top of the ridge.
 There is a false summit about 800ft below the true summit of Harris Mountain.
 In all, ascending this ridge is an endurance and wilderness navigation test…but very enjoyable if you like piecing together a best route.

-Once on the summit of Harris Mountain, use the base of the Harris/Griffith saddle with its distinctive cliffs as a point of reference as you descend the North ridge down to the base of the saddle.
+Once on the summit of Harris Mountain, use the base of the Harris/Griffith Saddle with its distinctive cliffs as a point of reference as you descend the North ridge down to the base of the saddle.
 You can pretty easily navigate in such a way as to avoid your only obstacle, which is a lot of brush.
 Favor the left side of the ridge (it’s clear when viewing the first slide on this page).
+Much of what I just referred to as brush is actually a series of impressive and beautiful groves of Quaking Aspen and Mountain Mahogany.
+However, when you’ve weaving through that grove it’s not as easy to appreciate its beauty!Â

 At the base of the saddle, the challenge is to circumvent a rather huge cliff.
 Fortunately, there is an old, well constructed but poorly maintained trail that circumvents the cliff on the left side, winding its way up to the Griffith Peak South ridge.
 That South ridge will take you all the way to the summit of Griffith Peak.
 However, it’s not that simple.
 The trail at some point disappears and you’re left to navigate a few avalanche slopes to circumvent further cliffs and rock formations along the way.
+See a more refined route up the South Ridge of Griffith Peak where I finally mastered the missing stretch on the Griffith Peak Wilderness Trail.

 Continue on this faint appearing and disappearing trail space about 200ft below the ridge summit until you see the last of the upper cliff systems.
 Now ascend to the summit of the ridge.
 There is an opening near the upper end of the final cliff system.
 These 200 feet will be your only avalanche slope navigation for the entire Griffith Peak North Ridge, and your best way of navigating a streamlined route up that ridge.